dtinit/portability-articles/README.md

+# This will be deleted.
+For testing purposes

 # portability-articles
 A public-domain collection of articles to help find solutions for data portability, hosted at the [Portability Map site](portmap.dtinit.org) and administered by the [Data Transfer Initiative](dtinit.org).
 This project is made to support data rights and data portability by sharing user educational material on how to exercise those rights and transfer personal data.